iterative/dvc.org/content/docs/contributing/core.md

 ## How to report a problem

-You can start with searching [issue tracker](https://github.com/iterative/dvc/issues) before creating a new issue (problem or an improvement request).
+Please search the [issue tracker](https://github.com/iterative/dvc/issues) before creating a new issue (problem or an improvement request).
 Feel free to add issues related to the project.

 For problems with [dvc.org](https://dvc.org/) site you can use this [GitHub repository](https://github.com/iterative/dvc.org/).

-If you feel that you can fix or implement it yourself, you can read a few paragraphs below to learn how to submit your changes.
+If you feel that you can fix or implement it yourself, please read a few paragraphs below to learn how to submit your changes.

 ## Submitting changes